-If an examiner or invigilator has a motivated suspicion of fraud before, during or after an exam (test), the examiner/invigilator makes a note of this on the student's exam (test) The examiner also notes the circumstances surrounding the irregularity and fills out the Notification of fraud form.
+If an examiner or invigilator has a motivated suspicion of academic misconduct/irregularities during an exam before, during or after an examination (test), the examiner/invigilator makes a note of this on the student's examination (test).
+The examiner also notes the circumstances surrounding the irregularity and fills out the Notification of academic misconduct / irregularities during exams form.
+Suspected plagiarism is reported by the examiner in a Notification of plagiarism.

-The examiner/invigilator has the right to confiscate devices and other resources the use of which is not permitted during an exam (test).

-The student has the right to finish the exam (test).
+The examiner/invigilator has the right to confiscate devices and other resources of which the use is not permitted during an examination (test).
+In all cases the student has the right to finish the examination (test).

-The examiner/invigilator reports the suspicion of fraud in writing (per Notification of fraud) to the student and to the Examination Board.
-This rule also applies in case of a suspicion of fraud in a (part of a) study unit, such as an assignment, presentation or essay.
+The examiner/invigilator reports the suspicion of academic misconduct in writing (per Notification of academic misconduct/plagiarism) to the examination board.
+This rule also applies in case of a suspicion of academic misconduct in a (part of a) study unit, such as an assignment, presentation or essay.